Glimpsing Resurrection: Cancer, Trauma, and Ministry

 Deanna A. Thompson

-is an author, speaker, and professor of Religion at Hamline University in St. Paul, Minnesota.
+is an author, speaker, and Director of the Lutheran Center for Faith, Values, and Community and Martin E. Marty Regents Chair of Religion and the Academy at St. Olaf College in Northfield, Minnesota.
 Thompson’s writing and speaking covers on topics ranging from Martin Luther and feminism, Scriptural interpretation (Deuteronomy in particular), cancer and faith, and being the church in the digital age.
-When she’s not writing, speaking, or teaching, Thompson can be found hiking in a national park with her husband and two daughters.
+When she’s not writing, speaking, or teaching, Thompson can be found hiking in a national park with her husband and two children.